Bezos commits $10 billion to fight the ‘devastating impact of climate change’

 Microsoft has also been criticized for working with the oil and gas industry.

+Skeptics may also question the timing of Bezos’ announcement.
+It comes just a day before the airing of a Frontline documentary, “Amazon Empire: the Rise and Reign of Jeff Bezos,” and follows increasing scrutiny of the company by lawmakers.

-Monday’s announcement by Bezos also left a many unanswered questions about how the fund would operate.
+But Monday’s announcement also left many unanswered, more fundamental questions about how the fund would operate.

 What is known is that fund, reportedly the largest philanthropic move by Bezos, will come entirely from his personal funds and will be used solely for charitable contributions, not investments in companies or startups, according to a source who is familiar with the fund but spoke only on condition of anonymity.
 The source also said there would be no connection between the Bezos Earth Fund and Amazon.